-The University has an Ice Hockey Team - The Birmingham Eagles, which boasts two teams both playing in British Universities leagues.
-You can find out more about the club through the links below
+The University has an Ice Hockey Team - The Birmingham Lions, which boasts two teams both playing in British Universities leagues.
+To find out more about the club, please visit the Birmingham Lions website.

 We asked some of our Canadian students to tell us about their experiences at Birmingham, to view their comments please follow the links below.

-85% average in grade 12 across a minimum of 6 subject areas alongside satisfactory performance in the LNAT.
+- 85% average in grade 12 across a minimum of 6 subject areas.

 Postgraduate programmes (LLM)

-B+ average in any degree subject, this generally equates oto a 3.2/4 GPA and we are willing to consider applicants from students with a B average or GPA of 3.0/4.
+- B+ average in any degree subject, this generally equates to a 3.2/4 GPA and we are willing to consider applicants from students with a B average or GPA of 3.0/4.

 We offer a range of school specific scholarships each year.
 For details please click on the appropriate link below.